KiKiHUN1/Mega-Schematics-Downloader/README.md

 # Mega-Schematics-Downloader
-This is a simple Mega.nz downloader for my collected schematics and boarviws for laptops, gpu's, motherboards.
+This is a simple Mega.nz downloader for my collected schematics and boarviews for laptops, gpu's, motherboards.